 The other woman was actually with a dark-complexioned black man, but she treated him horribly.
 She told him she would never have a child with him, but she would not leave him, because she loved him.
 I did not understand why he did not leave her.
 She was despicable!

-Still, because of my personal experiences, and these two women, my answer, is both self-hatred for some, and a false sense of superiority from those who believe dark-complexioned people are beneath them.
-This is a very complexed subject, and makes most people uncomfortable.
+Still, because of my personal experiences — and these two women — my answer, is some men have self-hatred which have them looking for women lighter than they are.
+Some light-complexion people of both genders have a false sense of superiority over those of us that are dark-complexioned.
+Some of them believe lighter-complexioned Black people are beneath them.
+To be fair I know some darker-complexioned people that believe they are superior to light-complexioned Black people.
+None of this is correct.
+This is a very complexed subject, which makes most African-Americans uncomfortable.
 It is about as difficult as speaking to people honestly about race relations.

 Thank God my seven year old son does not understand this nonsense, yet.

 Look At The Varied Shades Of Famous African-Americans Through Out History